loayalsaid1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3-strpsn.c: return the number of the intial segment of a string that cantain only ACCEPT set of characters 3-strpsn.c: return the number of the intial segment of a string that cantain only ACCEPT set of characters

+5-strstr.c: return pointer to the first occurence of a substring in a string 5-strstr.c: return pointer to the first occurence of a substring in a string